K-Syder/ulims-json-schemas/sroot/zdemo/readme.md

 4. For Python, create and activate a virtual environment and run *./install.sh* to pip install required packages.

+#### Doing schema test inside container

+The Dockerfile uses the same container image that the wikimedia primary root users.
+It copies configuration and adds the schema folder before running test.

+* Whilst in project root: docker/podman build -t jsonschematools .

+If container build completes all schemas passed all tests.

 ### Pattern 9: schema group showing change over time

 Pattern 9 shows how schema releases can evolve at